jamesec/jamesec.github.io/o/changing_emotion.md

 And I'm not thinking this.
 I'm reacting.
 But the aim is to help you get to tolerate your painful emotion.

-There's a piece that I didn't bring up in *Changing Emotion with Emotion* that I think is helpful.
+There's a piece that I didn't bring up in *changing emotion with emotion* that I think is helpful.
 So, it's a continuation of what I was saying before.
 There's research on memory called **memory reconsolidation**, which has shown that **memories aren't really fixed**.

 So, people often say, what's the good of going into the past?
 You can't change the past.